solid/specification/CONTRIBUTING.md

 focus on certain work streams, with an aim to propose technical reports for the Solid ecosystem.

+To build shared understanding, [user stories](https://github.com/solid/user-stories) can also be submitted.

 ## Creating and solving issues